actions/importer-labs/travis/readme.md

-# Travis CI to Actions migrations powered by GitHub Actions Importer
+# Travis CI migrations powered by GitHub Actions Importer

-The instructions below will guide you through configuring a GitHub Codespace environment that will be used in subsequent labs that demonstrate how to use GitHub Actions Importer to migrate Travis CI pipelines to GitHub Actions.
+The instructions below will guide you through configuring a GitHub Codespaces environment that your will use in subsequent labs to learn how to use GitHub Actions Importer to migrate Travis CI pipelines to GitHub Actions.

 These steps **must** be completed prior to starting other labs.